Heidi Talbot – Angels Without Wings

 The title track and album opener Angels Without Wings is a breezy celtic ballad on humanity and its doomed aspirations, while tracks such as The Loneliest and Dearest Johnny are powerfully poetic.
 Pride and mourning shine through them, making them the two tracks most likely to be considered the best on the 11-track LP.

 King Creosote’s Scottishness on Button Up complements Talbot’s angelic chanting, while New Cajun Waltz is a timelessly charming melody.
 Tracks I’m Not Sorry and My Sister The Moon make the listener shiver with grandeur, building up to the grand finale with Arcadia, which is a sublime piece of Irish folk where Talbot’s distilled tones shimmer at their best.

 A delicate work of art, Angels Without Wings is an album truly worth listening to, achieving moments of forgotten beauty.
 Splendid.

 Angels Without Wings was released on 18th February 2013.
-For further information, click here.
+For further information or to order the album visit Heidi Talbot’s website here.

 Listen to Angels Without Wings here: